The aboriginal dog of subequatorial Africa

 AfriCanis is the umbrella name for all Southern African native dogs.
 It refers to Africa (the continent) and Canis (dog).
 Over the centuries they have been shaped by Africa for Africa.
 They are part of biodiversity and the cultural heritage of humankind.

-Their African heritage goes back 7000 years, to the dogs which came with Neolithic herdsmen from the Middle East into the then dog virgin continent of Africa .
-Today, AfriCanis is found in the tribal areas all over the Southern African subcontinent.
+AfriCanis are only found in the tribal rural areas all over the southern African subcontinent.
 They should not be confused with the multitude of dogs roaming free in informal settlements and townships.

 But is it a mongrel or a dog of no definable type or breed?